chyroshan066/docs/Node.js/Path-module.md

-While working with various files, we need to deal with path, for that we use "path" module.
+While working with various files, we need to deal with their path, for that we use "path" module.
 <br> We import the "path" module in ES in the following way;

 ```